Dr. Marlea Clarke

 • "Employment Standards in South Africa: A Country Study" (jointly written with Shane Godfrey and Jan Theron), Commissioned research report for the International Labour Organisation (ILO), published on their website.
 2002.

-Selected articles in popular publications and magazines:
+Selected articles in popular publications & magazines

 • "Alliance Politics and the Zuma Affair" (co-authored with Carolyn Bassett), Relay, Issue #16 (2007).